-- When and why can the government limit speech-and when can't it? - Does the First Amendment protect hate speech? - Why does the First Amendment of the U.S. Constitution protect Freedom of Speech? - · Can the government limit certain expressive behaviors, like flag burning? - · How has the protection of speech changed over time?
+- How does the First Amendment of the U.S. Constitution protect Freedom of Speech? - When and why can the government limit certain types of speech? - How has the protection of speech changed over time?

 Preparation for Class: Watch Speech and Press Videos